 Propagation: Can You Start a Hoya Cutting in Water?

 Yes, rooting a Hoya cutting in water is a great way to keep track of and enjoy the rooting process.

-The best time to propagate Hoyas is when they are actively growing during the spring or summer seasons.
+The best time to propagate Hoya vines is when they grow actively during spring or summer.

-For the best results, take 4″-6″ inch cuttings with two leaves from healthy, actively growing Hoyas.
+For the best results, take 4″-6″ inch cuttings with two leaves and nodes from healthy, actively growing Hoyas.
 Plants in active growth will produce roots faster than cuttings taken during the winter.